Part of the SEO audit

 Does structured data affect rankings?

 Not directly.
-But rich results increase click-through rates, which means more traffic from the same ranking position.
-Pages with rich results also tend to look more trustworthy.
+But rich results raise click-through rates, which means more traffic from the same ranking position.
+Pages with rich results also tend to look more trustworthy to searchers.

 What is JSON-LD?

 JSON-LD is the format Google recommends for structured data.
-It is a script tag you add to your HTML that contains machine-readable info about your page.
+It is a script tag in your HTML that contains machine-readable data about your page.
 It does not change how the page looks to visitors.

 Can I check structured data without signing up?

 Yes.
-The free audit checks for structured data as part of a full seven-category scan.
-No signup required.
+The free audit checks for structured data in a full seven-category scan.
+No signup needed.

 Does SiteCurl validate the schema?

-SiteCurl checks for the presence of JSON-LD markup.
-For detailed validation of required fields and types, use Google's Rich Results Test alongside SiteCurl.
+SiteCurl checks if JSON-LD markup is present and whether the JSON is valid.
+For full validation of required fields and type-specific rules, use Google's Rich Results Test alongside SiteCurl.

 Check your structured data now